edinburgh-rbm/mois-examples/pendulum/index.md

 the it several times with different initial conditions.

 {% highlight scala %}
-object PendulumModel extends MoisMain("Pendulum Model") {
+object PendulumModel extends MoisMain("Planar Pendulum Model") {
   // create a pendulum model with unit mass and unit length
   val model = new Pendulum(1, 1)
   // bring θ and p into scope so we can change their values